 Background and Summary

-Before EPA’s final new source review (NSR) rules for Indian lands became effective in August 2011, EPA already had a Federal Implementation Plan (FIP) in place for major sources on Indian lands located in attainment areas.
+Before EPA issued its final NSR rules for Indian lands in August 2011, EPA already had a Federal Implmentation Plan (“FIP”) in place for major sources on Indian lands located in attainment areas.
 On behalf of the vast majority of tribes that had not been delegated permitting authority under the CAA, EPA had been issuing permits under its FIP.
 In 2011, EPA added a nonattainment major NSR program and a minor NSR program for Indian lands to its FIP.
-Under consent agreements with a number of impacted exploration and production entities, which were conducting activities on the Fort Berthold Indian Reservation, the August 2011 FIP’s effects were postponed for a year.
+Under consent agreements with a number of impacted exploration and production entities, which were conducting activities on the Fort Berthold Indian Reservation, the August 2011 rule’s effects were postponed for a year.
 In August 2012, EPA published a final rule specific to that reservation, which addressed 600 existing and new production facilities that EPA could not issue permits for prior to the consent agreements’ expiration dates.

 Indian Lands NSR Rule

-There are three permit options under the Minor NSR Rule: (1) site-specific permits made on a case-by-case basis; (2) general permits; or (3) “synthetic minor permits,” which apply to sources that would be major sources but voluntarily accept emission limits on their PTE to keep emissions below major thresholds.
-As of the rule’s effective date, existing synthetic minor sources could potentially need permits depending on how they became synthetic minors, while new synthetic minor sources are required to apply for permits.
-Synthetic minor sources undergo site-specific permitting, and general permits are not issued to such sources.
-In January 2013, EPA agreed to reconsider allowing the use of general permits for synthetic minor sources but declined to stay the requirement in the interim.4
+There are three permit options under the minors NSR Rule: (1) site-specific permits made on a case-by-case review; (2) general permits; or (3) “synthetic minors permits,” which apply to sources that would be major sources but voluntarily accept emission limits on their PTE to keep emissions below major thresholds.
+Synthetic minors sources undergo site-specific permitting, and general permits are not issued to such sources.
+In addition, as of the rule’s effective date, existing synthetic minors sources could potentially need permits depending on how they became synthetic minorss, while new synthetic minors sources would be able to apply for their permits.

-As for “natural” or “true” minor sources, existing sources generally only need to register within the first 18 months of the minor NSR program, and those sources are not subject to the program’s requirements until their operators propose modifications.5 Following the earlier of the first 36 months from the rule’s September 2, 2014, effective date or 6 months after a general permit for a source category is published, new and modified “natural” minor sources require permits where proposed new or modification-related emissions exceeded minor source thresholds.
-The final Minor NSR Rule also provides a process for case-by-case determinations of maximum achievable control technology (MACT), and the rule establishes a registration system for existing minor sources to improve Indian tribes’ inventories of emissions sources.6 Lastly, minor modifications at major sources necessitate the submission of permit applications beginning on the rule’s effective date.
+As for “natural” or “true” minors sources, existing sources generally only need to register within the first 18 months of the minors NSR program, and those sources are not subject to the program’s requirements until their operators propose modifications.
+Following the earlier of the first 36 months or 6 months after a general permit for a source category is published, new and modified “natural” minors sources require permits where proposed new or modification-related emissions exceeded minors source thresholds.
+The final minors NSR Rule also provides a process for case-by-case determinations of maximum achievable control technology (“MACT”), and the rule establishes a registration system for existing minors sources to improve Indian tribes’ inventories of emissions sources.
+Lastly, minors modifications at major sources necessitate the submission of permit applications beginning on the rule’s effective date.

 Fort Berthold Indian Reservation